 We have two material contracts with the DoD under which we acquire, manage and sell government property.
 This relationship provides a significant supply of goods that we offer to our buyer base through our online marketplace www.govliquidation.com.
-In support of these contracts, we provide services in over 1 million square feet of military warehouse space at over 150 military bases throughout the United States.
-The largest contract was originally awarded in June 2001, was renewed in December 2008, was extended in January 2014, and relates to usable surplus property of the DoD turned in to the DLA Disposition Services and located in the United States, Puerto Rico and Guam, such as computers, electronics, office supplies, equipment, aircraft parts, clothing and textiles (the "Surplus Contract").
+In support of these contracts, we provide services in over 2 million square feet of military space at over 150 military bases throughout the United States and in U.S. territories.
+The largest contract was originally awarded in June 2001, was renewed in December 2008, was extended in January 2014 and February 2015, and relates to usable surplus property of the DoD turned in to the DLA Disposition Services and located in the United States, Puerto Rico and Guam, such as computers, electronics, office supplies, equipment, aircraft parts, clothing and textiles (the "Surplus Contract").
 The second contract was awarded in June 2005 and relates to substantially all scrap property of DoD turned into the DLA Disposition Services, such as metals, alloys, and building materials.
 Property sold under the contracts is "demilitarized" prior to sale and does not include weapons or hazardous materials (the "Scrap Contract").

-Under the current (second) Surplus Contract, as amended, we are obligated to purchase all DoD surplus property at 1.8% of Disposition Services' original acquisition value or OAV.
+Under the current Surplus Contract, as amended, we are obligated to purchase all DoD surplus property at 1.8% of Disposition Services' original acquisition value or OAV.
 The DoD has broad discretion to determine what property will be made available for sale to us under the Surplus Contract and may retrieve or restrict property previously sold to us for national security reasons or if the property is otherwise needed to support the mission of the DoD.
 The Surplus Contract has a 36 month term, beginning February 2009, with two 12 month renewal options exercisable by the DoD.
 The DoD has exercised both renewal options.
-In January 2014, the DoD awarded the Company with a follow-on contract to extend the terms of the second Surplus Contract for a base term of ten months with two one-month renewal option periods.
+In January 2014, the DoD awarded us a follow-on contract to extend the terms of the second Surplus Contract for a base term of ten months with two one-month renewal option periods.
+On December 3, 2014, the DoD exercised the two one-month renewal option periods.
+In February 2015, the DoD awarded us a second follow-on contract to the current Surplus Contract for a base term of six months with three 30-day additional option periods.
+The DoD has exercised all three 30-day renewal option periods.
+In July, the Defense Logistics Agency Disposition Services (the "DLA Disposition Services") determined that it is in the best interest of the Government to exercise the remaining three 30-day renewal option periods under the Surplus Contract.
+As a result, the Surplus Contract's performance period was extended through November 14, 2015.
+On November 13, 2015, the DLA Disposition Services notified us that they were amending the current Surplus Contract to extend the wind-down period by an additional ten months to allow for the continued processing of usable non-rolling stock surplus property.
+All other terms, including pricing, remain consistent with the current Surplus Contract.